Christos Xenofontos-Personal Website

 Publications

-2. Xenofontos, C., et al. “The impact of ammonia on particle formation in the Asian Tropopause Aerosol Layer.” npj Climate and Atmospheric Science 7.1 (2024): 215.
+2. Christos Xenofontos et al. “The impact of ammonia on particle formation in the Asian Tropopause Aerosol Layer.” npj Climate and Atmospheric Science 7.1 (2024): 215.

 Secondments